 Whether working from home has been part of your life since before the pandemic, or you were forced to transition into it, the reality is that most of us don’t get nearly as much face to face time with other people as we used to.
-But what if we told you there is a way to replace the coffee and chit-chat breaks you used to have in your office or coworking space?
+But what if we told you there is a way to replace the coffee and chit-chat breaks you used to have in your office or coworking center?

 If you’re reading this blog, you’ve no doubt had virtual coffee meetings.
 And if you’ve had them, you know—they’re not quite the same as when you get together in person.

 But they’re still valuable.
 And they can still be a lot of fun.